What Is Sacred Sexuality?

 What This Means For You

-If your sex life feels routine, disconnected, or like you're going through the motions — sacred sexuality offers a path back to fire.
-If you're tired of the "masculine/feminine" binary that doesn't fit your reality — Alpha and Omega goes beyond gender.
+If your sex life feels routine, disconnected, or like you're going through the motions, sacred sexuality offers a path back to desire.
+If you're tired of the "masculine/feminine" binary that doesn't fit your reality.
+Alpha and Omega goes beyond gender.
 If you're aching for intimacy that's both deeply connected and wildly erotic, this is the work.

 If you're a long-term couple, especially with kids, this work is designed for you.
-We know what it's like to keep the fire alive when you're exhausted, when kids interrupt, when life is relentless.
-That's exactly where sacred sexuality proves itself — not at a candlelit retreat, but on a Tuesday night after the dishes are done.
+We know what it's like to keep the connection alive when you're exhausted, when kids interrupt, when life is relentless.
+That's exactly where sacred sexuality proves itself, not at a candlelit retreat, but on a Tuesday night after the dishes are done.

 Why Learning from a Couple Matters

-Most sacred sexuality teachers are solo practitioners teaching theory from past relationships or workshop experiences.
+Most sacred sexuality teachers are solo practitioners teaching theory from past relationships.
 Londin and I teach what we practice together, right now, in our actual relationship.
 We parent together.
 We run a business together.
 We practice together.
-And we teach together — which means you see the full picture.
+And we teach together, which means you see the full picture.

 Go Deeper